Inside this article

 This is why all shipping companies set up simple formulas to ensure maximum profitability.
 These formulas specify how much weight they can carry in a cubic meter.
-This quantity tends to be between 167 and 200 kg/m³ if the courier or messenger works with metres (or between 6,000 and 5,000 cm³/kg if the measurements are to be in centimetres).
+These formulas may vary from courier to courier.

 As a result, independently of which one is higher, you’ll probably get a number with decimals.
 For example, 4.8 kg.
 Couriers’ rates tend to be set by weight ranges, by kilos for instance.
 They will always round up, which means that for a 4.80 kg package they’ll charge the rate for a package that is 5 kg (not the one for a package that is 4 kg or something between 4 and 5 kg).